The latest paperback guidebook to Nepal has arrived!

 As an example you can easily discover different aspects of the real Patan Durbar square from romantic sunsets to the stunning golden temple and even get the chance to meet a Living Goddess.
 No other guidebook shows you so much so easily.
 Mine does.

 Stay in the former royal capital of Bhaktapur with photographs of every temple at your fingertips as you walk around ancient stone steps that haven’t changed in centuries.
+It’s also nearly finished reconstructing all the temples since the earthquake.
 But before you go, stop off at the township of Thimi on the way.
 A place untouched by tourists as it was abandoned for tourism over 30 years ago.
 It’s like walking into another world.
 Explore these places in a way few other tourists ever will with 100% original maps made to help you get around easily.

 Trekkers can delight in the day-by-day explanations of where you will be going and what to see on the way.
 Before that find out how to hire the best guide for your trekking region, when to go and where to get your equipment in Nepal.
 Discover new routes and treks with award winning duel maps included in this print guidebook.